James Henry Greathead

-James Henry Greathead (6 August 1844 – 21 October 1896) was a mechanical and civil engineer renowned for his work on the London Underground railways, Winchester Cathedral, and Liverpool overhead railway, as well as being one of the earliest proponents of the English Channel, Irish Sea and Bristol Channel tunnels.
+James Henry Greathead (6 August 1844 – 21 October 1896) was an English mechanical and civil engineer renowned for his work on the London Underground railways, Winchester Cathedral, and Liverpool overhead railway, as well as being one of the earliest proponents of the English Channel, Irish Sea and Bristol Channel tunnels.
 His invention is also the reason that the London Underground is colloquially named the "Tube".

 Early life

-Greathead was born in Grahamstown, South Africa; of English descent whose grandfather had emigrated to South Africa in 1820.
+Greathead was born in Grahamstown, South Africa; of English descent, his grandfather had emigrated to South Africa in 1820.
 He was educated at St. Andrew's College, Grahamstown, and the Diocesan College private school in Cape Town.
 After emigrating to England in 1859, he completed his education from 1859 to 1863 at the Westbourne Collegiate School, Westbourne Grove.

 He returned briefly to South Africa before finally moving to London in 1864 to serve a three-year pupillage under the civil engineer Peter W. Barlow, from whom he became acquainted with the rectangular shield system of tunnelling.
 Greathead spent some time (around 1867) as assistant engineer on the Midland Railway between Bedford and London (working with Barlow's brother, William Henry Barlow).